*This post was updated in March 2019.*

 If you don’t know yet how to get from your current location to your next destination, Rome2Rio is the perfect place to start your research.
 The website shows you all the different options you have to get from nearly any city in the world to another.
 Planes, buses, ferries, trains – and not only does Rome2Rio tell you how you can get to your destination, but also how much it’ll cost you and how long it will take you.
 If you decide to go ahead and book a train or plane ticket, it sends you straight to the booking website it found the best deal on.

-GoEuro is very similar to Rome2Rio, except that it, as the name suggests, focuses on traveling in Europe.
-The website shows you all available train, plane, bus and even car share options for your selected date, and if you book through GoEuro, you often get cheaper tickets than the ones offered by train and bus companies on their respective sites.
+Omio is very similar to Rome2Rio, except that it focuses on traveling in Europe.
+The website shows you all available train, plane, bus and even car share options for your selected date, and if you book through Omio, you often get cheaper tickets than the ones offered by train and bus companies on their respective sites.
 I now use Omio exclusively when I travel around Europe, I don’t even check any other websites anymore.

 If you know you’ll be traveling by bus within Europe, check out Busradar.com.
 The number of bus companies traversing Europe these days is huge, and it is hard to keep track of them all, and their prices.
 Busradar compares all available bus providers for the journey of your choice for you, and also shows you the amenities of each one, for example if there’s wi-fi on board and how many pieces of luggage you can take with you.
 Busradar also has a free app for iOS and Android.